-In the 2018 to 2019 financial year, schools will receive £935.00 for each eligible student in Year 7 to Year 11, paid in quarterly instalments.
+In the 2018 to 2019 financial year, schools will receive £935.00 for each eligible pupils in Year 7 to Year 11, paid in quarterly instalments.

-Schools will also receive £2,300 for each student who has left local-authority care because of one of the following:
+Schools will also receive £2,300 for each pupils who has left local-authority care because of one of the following:

-If a student has been registered as eligible for free school meals and has also left local-authority care for any of the reasons above, they will attract the £2,300 rate.
+If a pupils has been registered as eligible for free school meals and has also left local-authority care for any of the reasons above, they will attract the £2,300 rate.

-In recent years, some of the initiatives in which St Aidan’s Academy has invested to support eligible students include:
+In recent years, some of the initiatives in which St Aidan’s Academy has invested to support eligible pupils include:

 The next Pupil Premium strategy review will be in September 2021.

 The Impact of our Pupil Premium Interventions

-There have been very significant increases in the progress of the pupil premium cohort in recent years, there is now no in-school gap with other students.
+There have been very significant increases in the progress of the pupil premium cohort in recent years, there is now no in-school gap with other pupils.
 Progress for St Aidan’s pupil premium cohort is now almost line with the national figures for non-pupil premium and very significantly above the national figures for pupil premium pupils.

-The literacy and numeracy Catch-up Premium provides schools with an additional £500 for each Year 7 student who did not achieve at least level 4 in reading and/or maths at the end of key stage 2 in order to provide effective and appropriate intervention to help close the literacy and numeracy gap for these children.
+The literacy and numeracy Catch-up Premium provides schools with an additional £500 for each Year 7 pupils who did not achieve at least level 4 in reading and/or maths at the end of key stage 2 in order to provide effective and appropriate intervention to help close the literacy and numeracy gap for these children.
 Currently 16 Y7 students are supported by Catch-up Premium funding.

-This funding is used to help fund our Year 7 Nurture Group which targets these students.
+This funding is used to help fund our Year 7 Nurture Group which targets these pupils .

-The students have also been assessed as part of a whole school assessment using Lucid Exact software to determine how they are currently performing.
+The pupils have also been assessed as part of a whole school assessment using Lucid Exact software to determine how they are currently performing.

-Following each data capture the group is analysed, in comparison with the rest of the year group, and students remain, or are moved in or out of the group accordingly.
+Following each data capture the group is analysed, in comparison with the rest of the year group, and pupils remain, or are moved in or out of the group accordingly.